forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 #### Summary Pritchard
 *Impact of vaccination on new SARS-CoV-2 infections in the United Kingdom*
 ##### Methods
-1,945,071 Covid PCR tests from nose and throat swabs taken from 383,812 [ONS-CIS](#ons-cis) participants between 1 December 2020 and 8 May 2021 are analyzed to assess the effects of vaccination and previous infections.
+* 1,945,071 Covid PCR tests from nose and throat swabs taken from 383,812 [ONS-CIS](#ons-cis) participants between 1 December 2020 and 8 May 2021 are analyzed to assess the effects of vaccination and previous infections.
+* Vaccines used are nearly exclusively BNT162b2 and ChAdOx1
 ##### Results
+* Fig. 1 a: The vaccines reduce number of samples with very high viral loads.
+Natural infection does so even better.
+* Fig. 2 d: The two dose vaccines and natural infection reduce the chance for a positive test for B117 by about 80 %.
+* Fig. 3b:
+  * BNT162b2 and ChAdOx1 show a very similar effectiveness at reducing the odds for a viral load Ct<40 and Ct<30. //follow up analysis ([Pouwels](#summary-pouwels)) reveals that BNT162b2 has a higher initial effectiveness but then decreases faster.
+The similar effectiveness obtained here, could be due to earlier vaccinations with BNT162b2 and so the time spans since vaccination were longer.
+  * The odds of a viral loads Ct<30 are more reduced compared to Ct<40 more compared to unvaccinated persons: The odds start to decrease about one week after the first dose, are further reduce 21 days after the first dose and reach a reduction of about 0.3 for Ct<40 and a reduction of about 0.15 for Ct<30.

+#### Summary Pouwels
+Impact of Delta on viral burden and vaccine effectiveness against new SARS-CoV-2 infections in the UK

+##### Methods
+ONS-CIS data is analysed for the periods 1 Dec 2020 – 16 May 2021 (Alpha) and 17 May 2021- 1 August 2021 (Delta)

+##### Method Details
+"During the Alpha-dominant period from 1 December 2020 to 16 May 2021 (Figure S1), nose and throat RT- PCR results were obtained from 384,543 individuals aged 18 years or older (221,909 households) at 2,580,021 visits (median [IQR] 7 [6-8]), of which 16,538 (0.6%) were the first PCR-positive in a new infection episode.
+During the Delta-dominant period from 17 May to 1 August 2021, results were obtained from 358,983 individuals (213,825 households) at 811,624 visits (median [IQR] 2 [2-3]), 3,123 (0.4%) being the first PCR-positive.
+Characteristics at included visits are shown in Table S1."

+##### Results
+* Figure 1.
+(A):

 ### References Contact Tracing